Thosam1/Functional_Programming_2021/README.md

 Ex set 7 Q2
 Exam 2019 Q2, Q3/d
 Exam 2020 Q23, 24, 25

+### How to test code ?
+I don't know, Personally, I cloned the repo of past 2020 exam, then I wrote my tests inside Q10Suite along other tests it was the easiest way to test for me using assertEquals and "samples" given in previous exams eg: xxx in the function should return yyy

 (idk but for yield to map, flatmap etc -> always flatmap exept the last which is always a map)